-Financial Disclosure: Although the law requires public officials to declare their assets to an integrity commission, the commission had not been constituted by year's end.
-The law sets out both criminal and administrative sanctions for nondisclosure.
-If a person fails to file a declaration, that fact can be published in the daily newspapers and the official gazette.
+Financial Disclosure: The law requires public officials to declare their assets to an integrity commission and sets out both criminal and administrative sanctions for nondisclosure.
+If a person fails to file a declaration, the daily newspapers and the official gazette can publish that fact.
 Failure to comply with the law can lead to a summary conviction, fines, and imprisonment for six to 12 months.
 If property is not disclosed as required, the magistrate convicting the defendant must order the defendant to make a full disclosure within a set time.
-No such publication or convictions occurred during the first nine months of the year.
+Although the integrity commission was reconstituted in February after a 12-year hiatus, it did not appear to be fully functional.
+No publications or convictions occurred during the first nine months of the year.